bradydowling/rwx-blog/src/pages/articles/2020-08-05---What-do-dev-staging-and-prod-mean?/index.md

 Staging is when you’re basically testing out code before it’s about to go to prod.

-Dev is somewhere that code runs (that’s no necessarily local) but it’s not necessarily about to go out to prod
+Dev is somewhere that code runs that is not necessarily local/on your machine but it’s also not necessarily about to go out to the production website.

-These different stages don’t necessarily mean the code is living in one place.
-For instance, “staging” for the homepage of spacejam.com could be on a certain server in AWS, while “staging” for the Planet B-ball page could be on a completely different server somewhere else.
-The actual implementation of them is determined by the team that owns that code, product, page, etc.
+These different stages don’t necessarily mean the code is living in one single place.
+For instance, “staging” for the _homepage_ of spacejam.com could be on a certain server in AWS, while “staging” for the _Planet B-ball page_ could be on a completely different server somewhere else.
+The actual infrastructure of each one is determined by the team that owns the code for that page or product.

-So in this instance, he gave you the endpoints and URLs for their different stages so we can correlate them with our different stages.
-The code that we have in staging should hit their staging endpoint, the code we have in prod should hit their prod endpoint, and the same goes for DEV
+The location for each of these things is important though.
+If I am testing the dev version of spacejam.com (for instance, on test.spacejam.com) and I want to test how the product purchase process is, I want to make sure that I won't _really_ be charged for a "purchase" I make in this development environment.
+If I'm not pointing my development environment at the right development purchase page and configuration then I might make an order that I was only  trying to test.
+Similarly, if my production site is somehow pointing to my development version of the store cart then my actual users won't be able to get my product and pay me money.

-so for instance, with chat with a vet, we might be curious to test the chat feature, but if we’ve pointed our dev code to prod then we’re going to be chatting with actual vets in production that should be using their time to chat on chewy.com with real customers
+As you start to develop a page or product that requires more testing, it's helpful to have pre-prod environments.
+These environments can have all different kinds of names like development, staging, QA, or whatever else the person or team that owns them decides upon.
+But no matter the naming, setup or configuration, pre-prod stages are a way of testing your product before any changes get shipped out to your users.